Description

 Secondary Care (First Aid)

 Once immediate life threats are under control, you may still need to provide care while waiting for professional medical services to arrive.
-This part of the course teaches you how to handle a wide range of common injuries and illnesses, including:
+This part of the course teaches you how to handle a wide range of common injuries and illnesses, including:- Injury Assessment: A systematic, head-to-toe method for finding and identifying injuries.

 - Illness Assessment: How to gather information from a responsive patient to understand their medical issue.